 Then, open Notepad and drag the host file there.
 Ensure the file does not contain a listing for the website you are attempting to open.
 If it is, remove the entry before saving the document.

-Change the DNS Servers
+5. Change DNS Servers

-To assist the browser in locating the website you wish to visit, and a DNS server transforms domain names into IP addresses.
+To assist the browser in locating the website you wish to visit, a DNS server transforms domain names into IP addresses.

 Usually, your internet connection settings will be set up with your ISP's internal DNS servers.
 They might not deliver the finest performance, though.